Observations at the hive entrance

 |

-More or less compact snow may accumulate in front of the entrance grid; the bodies of bees that have died naturally may build up against the inner face of the grid and prevent any workers from leaving.
-Cleaning the entrance is necessary to ensure proper ventilation/oxygenation of the hive and to allow the colony to fly.
+More or less compacted snow may accumulate in front of the entrance; bees that have died naturally may accumulate against the inner face of the entrance grid and prevent workers from exiting.
+Clearing the entrance is essential for good ventilation and oxygenation of the hive and to allow flight activity.

 |